-- 92% of patients diagnosed with dementia who had had their care reviewed in a face to face meeting in the last 12 months, which is 7% higher than the CCG average and 8% higher than the national average. - The percentage of patients with schizophrenia, bipolar affective disorder and other psychoses who had a comprehensive care plan documented in the record, in the preceding 12 months was 93%.
-This is 1% higher than the CCG average and 5% above the national average.
-95% of these patients also had a face to face review in the last 12 months including a blood pressure check.
-This is 3% higher than the CCG average and 6% higher than the national average. - The practice regularly worked with multi-disciplinary teams in the case management of people experiencing poor mental health, including those with dementia and carried out advance care planning for patients with dementia. - The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations and provided leaflets and information in the waiting area. - The practice had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - There were GP leads for patients with poor mental health and for dementia.
+- Eightly six percent (86%) of patients diagnosed with dementia had their care reviewed in a face to face meeting in the last 12 months, which is 1% higher than the CCG average and 2% higher than the national average. - The percentage of patients with schizophrenia, bipolar affective disorder and other psychoses who had a comprehensive care plan documented in the record, in the preceding 12 months was 92%.
+This is the same as the CCG average and 4% above the national average.
+100% of these patients also had a face to face review in the last 12 months including a blood pressure check.
+This is 10 % higher than the CCG average and 7% higher than the national average.
+The exception reporting rate for this indicator was 11% which was 2% below the CCG average and 2% above the national average. - The practice regularly worked with multi-disciplinary teams in the case management of people experiencing poor mental health, including those with dementia. - The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations. - The practice had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health.
+This had resulted in a 13% attendance rate at accident and emergency (A&E) which was lower than the national average of 15% - Staff had a good understanding of how to support patients with mental health needs and dementia.